Three-Loop Gauge Beta Functions in Supersymmetric Theories with Exponential Higher Covariant Derivative Regularization: Preliminaries

 In this work we evaluate $A$ and $B$ explicitly for the exponential family

 which affords analytic control and strong UV suppression.
 The results,

-with $\gamma_E$ the Euler–Mascheroni constant~\cite{WhittakerWatson}, will be derived in Sec.~\ref{sec:AB1} and inserted into the compact three–loop HCD expressions of~\cite{Kazantsev2020,Haneychuk2022,Haneychuk2025} in Sec.~\ref{sec:ThreeLoopExponential}.
-This will allow us to track precisely how finite regulator–tagged pieces are shuffled by finite redefinitions when mapping between NSVZ–compatible bare expressions and renormalized schemes such as $\overline{\mathrm{DR}}$ \cite{Siegel1979,Jack1996_1,Jack1996_2}.
+with $\gamma_E$ the Euler–Mascheroni constant~\cite{WhittakerWatson}, will be derived in Sec.~\ref{sec:AB1} and inserted into the compact three-loop HCD expressions of Refs.~\cite{Kazantsev2020,Haneychuk2022,Haneychuk2025} in Sec.~\ref{sec:ThreeLoopExponential}.
+This will allow us to track precisely how finite regulator-tagged pieces are reshuffled by finite redefinitions when mapping between NSVZ–compatible bare expressions and renormalized schemes such as $\overline{\mathrm{DR}}$~\cite{Siegel1979,Jack1996_1,Jack1996_2}.

-\paragraph*{Pauli–Villars (PV) masses.} Within HCD, the PV superfields cancel the remaining one–loop divergences.
-The ratios $a_{\varphi,K}$ and $a_K$ are free (admissible) inputs of the regularization and shift only finite parts of multi–loop coefficients; the scheme–invariant content of the three–loop gauge $\beta$–functions is unaffected~\cite{Slavnov1977,Kataev2013,Korneev2021}.
-We keep them symbolic to exhibit finite terms and scheme dependence transparently in later sections.
+\paragraph*{Pauli--Villars masses.} Within HCD, the PV superfields cancel the remaining one-loop divergences.
+The ratios $a_{\varphi,K}$ and $a_K$ are free (admissible) inputs of the regularization and shift only finite parts of multi-loop coefficients.
+In particular, they do not affect scheme-invariant combinations entering multi-loop RG functions, and different admissible choices may be used to simplify intermediate expressions without changing physical content \cite{Slavnov1977,Kataev2013,Korneev2021}.

-For completeness, we also note that the appearance of integrals as (double) total derivatives in momentum space is a characteristic feature of HCD that facilitates the derivation of NSVZ–type relations and the isolation of the constants $A,B$~\cite{Kataev2013,Stepanyantz2020}.
-We will use these facts only through the known compact results quoted above and do not rederive them here.
+For completeness, we also recall that the appearance of (double) total derivatives in momentum space is a characteristic feature of HCD that facilitates both the derivation of NSVZ-type relations and the isolation of the constants $A$ and $B$ \cite{Kataev2013,Stepanyantz2020}.
+In what follows we use this mechanism only through the compact results quoted above and do not rederive it here.

-\section{Explicit Computation of the Regulator-Dependent Constants \( A \) and \( B \)}
+\section{Explicit Computation of the Regulator-Dependent Constants $A$ and $B$}

-In the higher covariant derivative (HCD) framework, finite regulator–dependent contributions to multi–loop quantities are encoded by two universal constants, $A$ and $B$, built from the gauge– and matter–sector regulator functions $R(x)$ and $F(x)$ that modify the quadratic actions \cite{Slavnov1971,Slavnov1972,Slavnov1977,Kataev2013,Stepanyantz2020}.
-In compact three–loop expressions derived within HCD for semi–simple gauge groups with Yukawas~\cite{Kazantsev2020,Haneychuk2022,Haneychuk2025}, $A$ and $B$ appear as \emph{finite}, regulator–controlled parameters; evaluating them explicitly for a given regulator family is therefore the starting point for concrete three–loop $\beta$–functions and for organizing scheme dependence.
+In the higher covariant derivative (HCD) framework, finite regulator-dependent contributions to multi-loop quantities are universally encoded in two constants, $A$ and $B$.
+These constants are constructed from the gauge- and matter-sector regulator functions $R(x)$ and $F(x)$ that modify the quadratic part of the regularized action (see Sec.~\ref{subsec:HCD}) \cite{Slavnov1971,Slavnov1972,Slavnov1977,Kataev2013,Stepanyantz2020}.
+In the compact three-loop expressions derived within HCD for semi-simple gauge groups with Yukawa interactions \cite{Kazantsev2020,Haneychuk2022,Haneychuk2025}, $A$ and $B$ appear as finite parameters controlled entirely by the choice of regulator functions.
+Their explicit evaluation for a given regulator family is therefore essential for obtaining concrete three-loop $\beta$-functions and for organizing scheme dependence.